sqonk/phext-datakit/docs/api/Vector.md

 ```
 Append another array, vector or collection to the end of the vector.

-@param $collection The set of items to add to the end of the vector. @param $maintainKeyAssociation When ``TRUE``, both the keys and the values from the given collection will be merged into the vector.
+- **$collection** The set of items to add to the end of the vector.
+- **$maintainKeyAssociation** When ``TRUE``, both the keys and the values from the given collection will be merged into the vector.
 When ``FALSE``, only the values will.
 It should be noted that this method will not attempt to modify the keys/indexes already in the vector prior to the merge.

 ------